 - 1 big bunch of wild garlic

-- 1 tbsp parmesan cheese (optional, you can also use chickpeas for vegan option to balance it up)
+- 1 tbsp parmesan cheese (optional, you can also use an extra handful of cashews for vegan & paleo option to balance it up)

 - salt & pepper